ctiennot/graphConvNet/README.md

 # graphConvNet

-MVA project for Graphs for machine learning course.
+MVA project for Graphs for machine learning course on the paper **Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering** [1].

 The *src* folder contains thet core implementations as python classes while the *notebooks* folder provides several (ordered) notebooks to demonstrate how to make of the code.

+[1] Defferrard, Michaël, Xavier Bresson, and Pierre Vandergheynst.
+"Convolutional neural networks on graphs with fast localized spectral filtering."
+Advances in Neural Information Processing Systems.
+2016.